awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 ![\[VPC with the main route table\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-diagram.png)

-A VPC spans all the Availability Zones in the region\.
+A VPC spans all of the Availability Zones in the Region\.
 After creating a VPC, you can add one or more subnets in each Availability Zone\.
+You can optionally add subnets in a Local Zone, which is an AWS infrastructure deployment that places compute, storage, database, and other select services closer to your end users\.
+A Local Zone enables your end users to run applications that require single\-digit millisecond latencies\.
+For information about the Regions that support Local Zones, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in the *Amazon EC2 User Guide for Linux Instances*\.
 When you create a subnet, you specify the CIDR block for the subnet, which is a subset of the VPC CIDR block\.
 Each subnet must reside entirely within one Availability Zone and cannot span zones\.
 Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones\.
 By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location\.
 We assign a unique ID to each subnet\.

 You can also optionally assign an IPv6 CIDR block to your VPC, and assign IPv6 CIDR blocks to your subnets\.